YacinCorp/SQL-challenge/README.md

         left join continents on continents.continent_code = continent_map.continent_code
         where year = 2012 and continent_name<> 'Europe' and continent_name<> 'North America'
         ) as rest_of_the_world

+### Question 4 :

+For years 2004 through 2012, calculate the average GDP Per Capita for every continent for every year.
+The average in this case is defined as the `Sum of GDP Per Capita for All Countries in the Continent / Number of Countries in the Continent`

+- The final product should include columns for:
+- Year
+- Continent
+- Average GDP Per Capita